ice-wm/FAQ/index.md

-There is documentation on [themes](https://ice-wm.org/themes/) written by MJ Ray and update by Adam Pribyl.
+There is documentation on [themes](https://ice-wm.org/themes/) written by MJ Ray with updates from Adam Pribyl.

 ### What is the Logout Command?